 In essence, you need a different asset allocation for early retirement than a typical retiree because your money has to last forever!

 Most typical retirement planning has people in near 100% bonds at retirement because it is safe and people don’t usually live that long after a ‘typical’ retirement at 72.
-Bonds only earn 2.8% per year (inflation-adjusted), so for bonds to pay for your retirement forever on a $100,000 lifestyle you would need $3.5M.
+Bonds only earn 2.8% per year (inflation-adjusted), so for bonds to pay for your retirement forever on a $100,000 lifestyle you would need $3.5M of them.
 That’s a lot of dough!

 Normal retirement planning has you sell off your bonds over the years to make everything more achievable but that still means you’ll need $2M of bonds to have the pleasure of being broke after 30 years.